 The floor-to-ceiling shelves of classic writings are now soggy blackened globs of pulp.
 They have toppled into a jagged heap of literature.
 Humpty Dumpty.

 We don’t have a thing to wear, literally.
 Word spreads to the clubby Lit Department, and good-hearted people stop by with bags of things you pass on to strangers when you hear they’ve been vanquished.
 I am grateful for the warm sweat pants, already broken in on jogging trails by faculty wives.
 My eyes light up when I see Levi’s under a stack of Penney’s T-shirts.
-I am a contestant on a game show, making outfits from a bag of clown clothes.
+I am a contestant on a game show, creating outfits from a sack of clown clothes.

 In her hurry to rejoin Don Diego Manuel Gomez de Esperanza, Mom also left behind the VW Squareback she bought in Germany, shipped to New York, and drove across the U.S.A.
 We had agreed to sell it and send her the money.
 Luckily, her insurance takes care of replacing the blown out windshield.
 That’s the only damage to her car.
 It’s been parked outside, buffered by fog.
 Our precious sports car, garaged against the rust, is incinerated.
 Insurance doesn’t cover blowing up our own car, so we keep hers.
 We need transportation to get me to my first job interview.
 I have two weeks to find something to wear.